falkr/ttm4115-2020/pages/deliveries-t1.md

 ### 3. Objectives

-**Task:** State at least three objectives, but not much more than five.
+State at least three objectives, but not much more than five.
 Objectives are goals that your system can achieve.
 They need to be specific, and they need to be verifiable.
 State the objective, and state how it can be verified.
 Objectives do not yet explain how the system is implemented, but are oriented towards the users' domain.

 **Hints:**